-As a Mum of two I have always struggled to find great quality clothing that not only fitted correctly, but was bright and fun.
-My four year old is a little skinny mini so benefits from slimmer fitting clothes (impossible to find on the high street!), whereas my youngest needs a more roomy fit for his beautiful cloth nappies.
+As a Mum of three I have always struggled to find great quality clothing that not only fitted correctly, but was bright and fun.
+My eldest is a little skinny mini so benefits from slimmer fitting clothes (impossible to find on the high street!), whereas my youngest needs a more roomy fit for their beautiful cloth nappies.

 We decided to give customers a choice of bright colours and cute patterns for little bears, with a range of fits to suit all shapes and sizes.